 We need a culture of leader development – shared beliefs, values, attitudes and actions – across the life of the church, all week long.
 This is the healthy church: parents building their children (Eph.
 6:4; Deut.
 6:4-9; 11:18-21), existing believers building the new disciples (Matt.
 28:19-20), older women building the younger ones (Tit.
 2:3-5), mature men teaching the younger men (2 Tim.
 2:2), people building people, leaders building leaders.
 Thus, church-sponsored is not enough; leader development must be truly church-integrated or church-engaged.

-Second, “theological instruction” of the mind is entirely insufficient.
+Second, “theological education” of the mind is entirely insufficient.
 The whole person must be built, with broad and deliberate attention given to the nurturing of spiritual life, relational capacity (including marriage, family, and relationships with others), character, vision and calling, as well as practical ministry capacities.
 The leader himself or herself must be built.